AIDS in Africa

 AIDS prevention works - we can stop the spread of HIV - lessons from Uganda - Video

-Order Free copies of "AIDS and You" book available now in English, Swahili, Luganda, Hausa, Spanish, French and Russian and many other languages, in bulk, to organisations for distribution in developing countries - from ACET International Alliance website, in partnership with OM.
+Order Free copies of "AIDS ACTION" book available now in English, Swahili, Luganda, Hausa, Spanish, French and Russian and many other , in bulk, to organisations for distribution in developing countries - from ACET International Alliance website, in partnership with OM.
 The widely acclaimed handbook "The Truth about AIDS" is available on the same basis.
 Save lives and care for those affected: donate to ACET online. $15 supports 10 AIDS orphans in Zimbabwe for a month; $130 supports a schools worker in Ukraine for a month; $50 pays for 150 books for project workers in India.
 You can also read the text of these books online (old editions).

 "I will never forget my first trip to Uganda in 1988, to find out about AIDS in Africa.
 Coffin makers lined the road from the airport to Kampala.
 AIDS in Africa is wiping out tens of millions of men, women and children.
 I have seen the pain, grief and suffering - in the poorest slum areas and in the wealthiest districts.
 AIDS in Africa hurts everyone, but children are always the most vulnerable.
 Born with HIV from their mothers, infected through breast milk, or in the past through unsafe medical treatments, seduced by adults who want "safe" sex with virgins, often orphaned and destitute, having to build their own homes, grow their own food, and care for younger brothers and sisters.
 That is the cruel reality of AIDS in Africa.
 Yet AIDS in Africa can be beaten if we all pull together."